 Geocoding your address data

-In this example, we will geocode a table with some Starbucks address data that we have available in BigQuery.
-The geocoding process will add a new column to your input table called “geom” with a Point geometry based on the geographic coordinates of the location; which are derived from the location information in your table (e.g. street address, postal code, country, etc.).
+In this example, we will geocode a table with some Starbucks address data that we have available in Redshift.
+The geocoding process will add a new column to your input table called “geom” (or the name that you choose) with a Point geometry based on the geographic coordinates of the location; which are derived from the location information in your table (e.g. street address, postal code, country, etc.).

-As a module within CARTO’s Analytics Toolbox, the location data services (lds) capabilities are available as SQL procedures that can be executed directly from your BigQuery console or client of choice after connecting your BigQuery project with your CARTO account.
+As a module within CARTO’s Analytics Toolbox, the location data services (lds) capabilities are available as SQL procedures that can be executed directly from your Redshift console or client of choice after connecting your Redshift project with your CARTO account.
 To check whether your Google account or Service Account has access to the LDS module, please execute this query: